Khusbu/yagg/README.md

     Used for getting the usage of the flags.

 ``` -r path/to/save/repo ```
      Used to set the repository path where the git-gist repository will be saved.
-If nothing is specified, present working directory will be set as the default path.
+If nothing is specified, data folder in the present working directory will be set as the default path.

 ``` -p port-number ```
      Used to specify the port used by YAGG.
 Port 8080 will be used by default.